 Long-distance trade is an enduring characteristic in the history of civilizations.
-Even if limited, it played an important role in the diffusion of ideas and cultures.
-However, up to the 16th century, limited trade took place for two major reasons:
+Even if limited, it played an important role in the diffusion of ideas, religions, and cultures.
+However, up to the 16th century, the extent of trade was limited for two major reasons:

 - Nature of trade.
 Market tended to be limited in size, even where there were large populations.
 Income levels were low, and limited discretionary income was present outside the elite.
 Therefore, many trade items were high-value luxury commodities (e.g. spices, gems, perfumes) that conferred the joint advantage of better mobility and demand focus.
 Still, when maritime transportation and river shipping were available, long-distance trade of bulk commodities such as grain, wine, and olive oil was available.